Agostina-mr/Plantagram/README.md

 Plantagram is an application where nature lovers take pictures of plants and identify them.
 Users can share their findings such as interesting plants and flowers with the community.
 ## User stories
-0- As a user, I want to take a picture of a plant and identify which plant it is 1- As a user I want to be able to post pictures of my findings so I can have a record of them </br>
+[x] As a user, I want to take a picture of a plant and identify which plant it is [x] As a user I want to be able to post pictures of my findings so I can have a record of them </br>
-2- As a user I want to share the pictures with the Plantagram communitiy so we can enjoy together our hobbie</br>
+[x] As a user I want to share the pictures with the Plantagram communitiy so we can enjoy together our hobbie</br>
-3- As a user I want to be able to include a description of the plants I am posting so I can explain why it is relevant </br>
+[x] As a user I want to be able to include a description of the plants I am posting so I can explain why it is relevant </br>
-4- As a user I want to recieve comments from the community on my pictures so I can know if they find useful mny information </br>
+[x] As a user I want to recieve comments from the community on my pictures so I can know if they find useful mny information </br>
-5- As a user I want to be able to see the posts of other users so taht I can be part of the community </br>
+[x] As a user I want to be able to see the posts of other users so taht I can be part of the community </br>
-7- As a user I want to log in to my account and have a security password so that I know my personal info is safe </br>
+[x] As a user I want to log in to my account and have a security password so that I know my personal info is safe </br>
-8- As a user I want to see a profil with all my postings so that I can keep track of my findings</br>
+[x] As a user I want to see a profil with all my postings so that I can keep track of my findings</br>
-9- As a user I want to set my profile picture any time
+[x] As a user I want to set my profile picture any time